bencres/site/data/posts/005-progress-uab-assets-as-objects.md

 # Next Steps

-With the object model in place, the next logical steps are:
+With the object model in place, the next steps I'm considering are:

 1. **Collections**: As mentioned in the previous update, collections will group related assets, for LOD's, texture variants, and materials.